nisan250/web-components-part-1/README.md

 # Web Components Training

-Web Components Training - Custom Elements
+Web Components Training - using template and imports

 # Run This Project
 to run this project: